AditiRai17/AWS-AI-ML-/README.md

             - {key1:value1, key2:value2, key3:value3, key4:value4, ...}
             - Dictionaries are mutable, but their keys need to be any immutable type, like strings, integers, or tuples.
             - It's not even necessary for every key in a dictionary to have the same type!
+            - keys are used to index values, they must be unique and immutable.

    - Used Operations :